 The winning teams—Athena led by Ayman Abdellatif ’24 and Terra Robotics led by Ryan O’Hara ’24—will pitch to well-known venture capitalists in northern and southern California this summer.

 Ayman Abdellatif ’24 describes Athena as modern class registration to help students graduate.
 According to his research, 50% of four-year college students and 80% of two-year college students don’t graduate due to finances, academic disqualification, poor socialization and other factors.
 With a focus on course preparation, student connection, on-demand tutoring and local community engagement, the Athena service would require colleges to pay a subscription per student.
-Along with Abdellatif, who is CEO of Athena, Ammar Fakih ’24 is CTO and Lucas Welch CMC ’25 is CMO.
+Along with Abdellatif, who is CEO of Athena, Ammar Fakih ’24 is CTO, Lucas Welsh CMC ’25 is CMO and Andrew Faber ’24 (UC Riverside) is senior software developer.

 “Ammar Fakih and I were talking about wanting to do something meaningful during our time at Harvey Mudd,” says Abdellatif.
 “I had been in ID049 for a couple weeks and decided that over our short time at Mudd, Ammar and I had enough experience to at least dabble in the tech industry.
 Ammar had wanted to develop a resource like Hyper-schedule that expanded on the idea of scheduling courses effectively.
 At the same time, I had also been brainstorming an app I like to call FlashPolitics that allows citizens to see short, yet educational, bullet points on elected topics to inform people of their options.
 Putting these ideas together we created Class Pages, which is currently a key feature of Athena.
 Class Pages allows for students to get more information such as: course syllabi, hours spent on a course outside of class, and even course recommendations about all their possible courses in an organized mobile app.”